kitnato/neverquest/README.md

 #### Bleed damage

 Percentage of the weapon's total damage that is inflicted over time after a successful attack with bleed.
-Damage proportional to this total bleed damage is taken every 100 milliseconds until duration (2.5 seconds total) is complete.
+Proportional to this total is taken every 500 milliseconds until duration (2.5 seconds total) is complete.

+Can be increased with the [Cruelty](#cruelty) attribute.

 #### Block chance